Call MVCC Admissions

 ET209 Refrigeration 2

 This course covers the components of refrigeration for commercial and industrial systems.
 It includes systems requirements and the application of components to develop built-up systems.
-Prerequisite: ET108 Refrigeration 1, or VT133 Refrigeration and Air Conditioning 1.
+Prerequisite: ET108 Refrigeration 1.
 (Fall semester) See when this course is offered ...

 ET220 Air Conditioning Principles